Byodo-in Temple in Uji

 Top:

-Kannon-do Hall - The hall is known for its eleven-faced wooden statue.
+Kannon-do Hall - The hall, an Important Cultural Property, is known for its eleven-faced wooden statue.
+Kannon-do dates back to 1230 (Kamakura Period, 1185 - 1333).

-Phoenix Hall - The building, constructed in 1053, is 47 metres in length and 13.5 metres tall.
-The Phoenix Hall faces the east, traditionally the direction of Amida’s Pure Land paradise.
-The Phoenix Hall became a model for many subsequent Amida temples and Pure Land gardens across Japan.
+Phoenix Hall (Hoo-do) - The building, constructed in 1053, is 47 meters in length and 13.5 meters tall.
+The Phoenix Hall, which is surrounded by the Aji-ike pond, faces the east, traditionally the direction of Amida’s Pure Land paradise.
+The hall became a model for many subsequent Amida temples and Pure Land gardens across Japan.
+Look out for the two phoenix statues on its roof.
+These are Chinese phoenixes, called hoo in Japanese.
+Now you know where the name comes from.

-Statue of Amida Nyorai - Within the Phoenix Hall you will find this massive 2.4 metres high wood statue.
+Statue of Amida Nyorai - Within the Phoenix Hall, you will find this massive 2.4-meter-high wooden statue covered in gold leaf.
 It is surrounded by sculptures of 52 of his followers.
+This magnificent work was done by the priest, artist, and master sculptor Jocho (988 – 1057).

-Jodo-Shiki teien - It is a typical Pure Land garden that consists of Amida-do (Ho'o-do) hall and a pond.
-The garden is one of the only few in the world which has managed to maintain its immaculate condition.
+Jodo-Shiki teien - It is a typical Pure Land garden that consists of an Amida-do (Hoo-do) hall and a pond.
+Jodo-Shiki teien is one of the oldest and best examples of gardens created during the Heian period (794 - 1185) and has the status of a National Historic and Scenic Beauty Site.
+The garden is one of the only few in the world that has managed to maintain its immaculate condition.

 Festival & Events in Uji(dates can change without notice)